addyosmani/backbone-fundamentals/chapters/09-bbb.md

 * Boilerplate and scaffolding support, allowing us to spend minimal time writing boilerplate for modules, collections and so on.
 * A build tool for template pre-compilation and, concatenation & minification of all our libraries, application code and stylesheets
 * A Lightweight node.js webserver
-* Numerous other Backbone.js snippets for making our development experience more pain-free

 Notes on build tool steps: